 Van Buren, Arkansas, resident Lenord Lewis was working in Houston when his recurrent headaches became so bad that a co-worker drove him to Bayshore Medical Center in Pasadena, Texas.
 After reviewing the results of an MRI and CT scan, the emergency physician called an ambulance to transport the 55-year-old to the Mischer Neuroscience Institute at Memorial Hermann-Texas Medical Center.

 “When I got there, they told me they were operating on Monday,” says Lewis, who repairs electrical generators for General Electric’s hydro and nuclear power operations.
-On April 12, 2010, Dong Kim, MD, director of Mischer Neuroscienc Institute and professor and chair of the Vivian L. Smith Department of Neurosurgery at The University of Texas Health Science Center at Houston (UTHealth) Medical School, performed a craniotomy and resected a golf ball-sized brain tumor.
+On April 12, 2010, the medical team at Mischer Neuroscienc Institute at Memorial Hermann-Texas Medical Center performed a craniotomy and resected a golf ball-sized brain tumor.
 The pathology report confirmed glioblastoma multiforme (GBM).

 Of the estimated 19,000 primary brain tumors diagnosed in the United States each year, approximately 60 percent are gliomas, a heterogeneous group of neoplasms that differ in location within the central nervous system, growth potential, invasiveness and response to treatment.
 With the exception of brainstem gliomas, GBM has the worst statistical prognosis of any central nervous system malignancy – a median survival of 14.6 months.
 Only 3 to 5 percent of patients survive for more than three years, and they are classed as long-term survivors.